7 day GP Access - available in Southport & Formby

 If you you call the surgery to request an appointment, you will be asked some simple questions about the reason for your request.
 This information will be treated in strict confidence, but will help us to direct your call to the most appropriate person.
-If you need to see a GP, you will initially be offered a TRIAGE CALL - you will be called back by a GP, who will initially consult with you over the phone.
-Many of you will have already experienced this system, when more urgent health problems may have been dealt with by an on-call GP at the surgery.
-The GP may feel able to manage your concern over the telephone.
+If you need to see a Clinician, you will initially be offered a TRIAGE CALL - you will be called back by a Clinician, who will initially consult with you over the phone.
+Many of you will have already experienced this system, when more urgent health problems may have been dealt with by an on-call Clinician at the surgery.
+The Clinician may feel able to manage your concern over the telephone.
 However, if they feel that you need to be seen, they can arrange an appointment for you.
-We are aiming to see patients on the same day using this new system, so there should be no need to ring weeks in advance for an appointment.
+We are aiming to see patients on the same day using this system, so there should be no need to ring weeks in advance for an appointment.

 Preference of Practitioner

-All patients are now registered with the practice and not with a specific doctor but patients may express a preference to see a particular doctor.
-In the event that your preferred doctor is unavailable, the practice will offer you another doctor.
+All patients are now registered with the practice and not with a specific doctor but patients may express a preference to see a particular Clinician.
+In the event that your preferred Clinician is unavailable, the practice will offer you another doctor.
 If you insist upon waiting to see a specific doctor, then this will depend upon that doctor's availability and may result in you having to wait longer than the 48 hours anticipated in the NHS Plan.

 If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to give the slot to someone else.